Maarten88/rrod/README.md

 - Actor-based back-end based on Microsoft Orleans 2.0
 - Using Table Storage for persisting state (install the Azure Storage emulator to run this project)
 - Demo Actor implementing Event Sourcing, using the Redux pattern
-- AspNet Distributed Cache service mplemented against Orleans
+- AspNet Distributed Cache service implemented against Orleans

 This code should be considered experimental.
-It mostly works, but it has dependencies that are alpha quality, and the project itself has several rough edges and has not been thoroughly tested.
+It mostly works, but it has dependencies that are alpha quality, the project has several rough edges and has not been thoroughly tested.
 I welcome feedback!

 -- Maarten